Disappearance of Susan Powell: Aftermath

-In 2019, Salt Lake City radio station KSL, which had produced a podcast about Susan's disappearance called Cold, discovered and disclosed that the "incestuous cartoon porn" found by West Valley City police was not Joshua's nor even came from his computer.
-The images were found to be from a computer that had belonged to Susan and had been viewed by the computer's previous owners from whom she had purchased the computer secondhand.
-Dave Cawley, the host of Cold, declined to identify the original owners of the computer when after confronting the original owner, it came to their attention that the computer had been kept in a common area of the household where multiple people could have accessed it.
-No criminal charges have been filed against anyone related to the images.
+In 2019, Salt Lake City radio station KSL released an analysis of the cartoon pornography images found by West Valley City police on the Powell computer.
+According to the podcast Cold produced by KSL, Susan purchased the second‑hand computer for her own use about three months before her disappearance, while the images were likely downloaded about six months before she acquired the device.
+Dave Cawley, the host of Cold, declined to identify the computer's previous owners, stating that the device had been kept in a common area of a household where multiple people could have accessed it.
+No criminal charges have been filed in connection with the images.

-Susan remains a missing person, but given the fates of her sons, it is widely believed that she was murdered by her husband Joshua.
-There were calls as of March 2018 to have her declared legally dead, with the cause of death unknown and the manner of death being homicide.

-In early 2022, a cave exploration crew led by Diesel Brothers personality Dave Sparks took up the challenge of searching a mine shaft in the Utah desert in search of Susan's remains.
-The team discovered several rib bones, possible human vertebrae, scraps of clothing and other possible evidence of human remains in the mine shaft.
-The remains were sent to a lab, with DNA tests concluding that none of the bones belonged to Powell, but were instead animal remains.
-Pants recovered with the bones tested positive for male DNA and the family is trying to identify the man.
+Susan remains a missing person.
+Given the deaths of her sons, it is widely believed that she was murdered by Joshua.
+As of March 2018, there were calls to have her declared legally dead, with the cause of death listed as unknown and the manner of death as homicide.
+In early 2022, a cave exploration crew led by Diesel Brothers personality Dave Sparks searched a mine shaft in the Utah desert for Susan's remains.
+The team found several rib bones, possible vertebrae, scraps of clothing, and other potential evidence.
+DNA testing later determined that none of the bones belonged to Susan and that they were animal remains.
+Pants recovered with the bones tested positive for male DNA, and the Cox family is attempting to identify the individual.